-The Adviser has contractually agreed to defer fees and/or reimburse expenses to the extent necessary to maintain the Copeland Risk Managed Dividend Growth Fund's total annual operating expenses (exclusive of any taxes, leverage interest, borrowing interest, brokerage commissions, expenses incurred in connection with any merger or reorganization, dividend expense on securities sold short, acquired fund fees and expenses or extraordinary expenses such as litigation) at 1.45%, 2.20% and 1.30% of the daily average net asset value of Class A, Class C, and Class I shares, respectively, through March 31, 2021.
-The Adviser has contractually agreed to defer fees and/or reimburse expenses to the extent necessary to maintain the Copeland International Risk Managed Dividend Growth Fund's total annual operating expenses (exclusive of any taxes, leverage interest, borrowing interest, brokerage commissions, expenses incurred in connection with any merger or reorganization, dividend expense on securities sold short, acquired fund fees and expenses or extraordinary expenses such as litigation) at 1.60%, 2.35% and 1.45% of the daily average net asset value of Class A, Class C, and Class I shares, respectively, through March 31, 2021.
-The Adviser has contractually agreed to defer fees and/or reimburse expenses to the extent necessary to maintain the Copeland SMID Cap Dividend Growth Fund's total annual operating expenses (exclusive of any taxes, leverage interest, borrowing interest, brokerage commissions, expenses incurred in connection with any merger or reorganization, dividend expense on securities sold short, acquired fund fees and expenses or extraordinary expenses such as litigation) at 1.10% and 0.95% of the daily average net asset value of Class A and Class I shares, respectively, through March 31, 2021.
-Each deferral or reimbursement by the Adviser is subject to repayment by a Fund within the three fiscal years following the fiscal year in which that particular expense is incurred, if the Fund is able to make the repayment without exceeding the lesser of the expense limitation in effect at the time of the deferral and at the time of the repayment, and the repayment is approved by the Board of Trustees.
+The Adviser has contractually agreed to waive fees and/or reimburse expenses to the extent necessary to maintain the Copeland SMID Cap Dividend Growth Fund's total annual operating expenses (exclusive of any taxes, leverage interest, borrowing interest, brokerage commissions, expenses incurred in connection with any merger or reorganization, dividend expense on securities sold short, acquired fund fees and expenses or extraordinary expenses such as litigation) at 1.10% and 0.95% of the daily average net asset value of Class A and Class I shares, respectively, through March 31, 2023.
+The Adviser has contractually agreed to waive fees and/or reimburse expenses to the extent necessary to maintain the Copeland Dividend Growth Fund's total annual operating expenses (exclusive of any taxes, leverage interest, borrowing interest, brokerage commissions, expenses incurred in connection with any merger or reorganization, dividend expense on securities sold short, acquired fund fees and expenses or extraordinary expenses such as litigation) at 1.20%, 1.95% and 1.05% of the daily average net asset value of Class A, Class C, and Class I shares, respectively, through March 31, 2023.
+The Adviser has contractually agreed to waive fees and/or reimburse expenses to the extent necessary to maintain the Fund's total annual operating expenses (exclusive of any taxes, leverage interest, borrowing interest, brokerage commissions, expenses incurred in connection with any merger or reorganization, dividend expense on securities sold short, acquired fund fees and expenses or extraordinary expenses such as litigation) at 1.23% and 0.98% of the daily average net asset value of Class A and Class I shares, respectively, through March 31, 2023.
+Each waiver or reimbursement by the Adviser is subject to repayment by a Fund within the three fiscal years following the fiscal year in which that particular expense is incurred, if the Fund is able to make the repayment without exceeding the lesser of the expense limitation in effect at the time of the waiver/reimbursement and the expense limitation in effect at the time of the repayment, and the repayment is approved by the Board of Trustees.